Encodability Criteria for Quantum Based Systems: Introduction

 \section{Introduction}

 The technological progress turns quantum based systems from theoretical models to hopefully soon practicable realisations.
 This progress inspired research on quantum algorithms and protocols.
+They allow for a significant increase in efficiency in many cases and provide new approaches to secure systems.
 These algorithms and protocols in turn call for verification methods that can deal with the new quantum based setting.

-Among the various tools for such verifications, also several process calculi for quantum based systems are developed \cite{JorrandLalire04,gay:05,gay06,ying:09}.
+Among the various tools for such verifications, also several process calculi for quantum based systems are developed \cite{JorrandLalire04,GayNagarajan05,gay06,YingFengDuanJi09}.
 To compare the expressive power and suitability for different application areas, encodings have been widely used for classical, \ie not quantum based, systems.
 To rule out trivial or meaningless encodings, they are required to satisfy quality criteria.
 In this new context of quantum based systems, we have to analyse the applicability of these quality criteria and potentially extend or adapt them.

 Therefore, we start by considering a well-known framework of quality criteria introduced by Gorla in \cite{gorla10} for the classical setting.
-As a case study we want to compare \emph{Communicating Quantum Processes} (\CQP) introduced in \cite{gay:05} and the \emph{Algebra of Quantum Processes} (\qCCS) introduced in \cite{ying:09}.
+As a case study we want to compare \emph{Communicating Quantum Processes} (\CQP) introduced in \cite{GayNagarajan05} and the \emph{Algebra of Quantum Processes} (\qCCS) introduced in \cite{FengDuanJiYing07,YingFengDuanJi09}.
 These two process calculi are particularly interesting, because they model quantum registers and the behaviour of quantum based systems in fundamentally different ways. \CQP considers closed systems, where qubits are manipulated by unitary transformations and the behaviour is expressed by a probabilistic transition system.
 In contrast, \qCCS focuses on open systems and super-operators.
-Moreover, the transition system of \qCCS is non-probabilistic.
+Moreover, the transition system of \qCCS as presented at \cite{YingFengDuanJi09} is non-probabilistic.
 (Unitary transformations and super-operators are discussed in the next section.)